DevExpress-Examples/XAF_how-to-connect-different-data-models-to-several-databases-within-a-single-application/CS/XPO/.NET/Readme.md

 **2.** Implement persistent classes required to store security-related data to the main module (see the files in the example project's _[CommonModule/BusinessObjects](./CommonModule/BusinessObjects/)_ folder).

-In the platform-specific projects, edit the _startup.cs_ files to configure the Security System so that it uses the main module's persistent classes to store security-related data:
+In the platform-specific projects, edit the _Startup.cs_ files to configure the Security System so that it uses the main module's persistent classes to store security-related data:

   **ASP.NET Core Blazor:**